Bombing of Romania in World War II: 1944

-On the 3rd of July, over 600 B-17s and B-24s of the Fifteenth Air Force attack targets in Romania, Yugoslavia and Hungary, in over 250 sorties, including oil storage, oil refinery, and locomotive works at Bucharest, oil storage at Giurgiu, railroad targets at Turnu-Severin, a bridge at Piatra and marshalling yards at Arad and Timisoara.
+On the 3rd of July, over 600 B-17s and B-24s of the Fifteenth Air Force attacked targets in Romania, Yugoslavia and Hungary, in over 250 sorties, including oil storage, oil refinery, and locomotive works at Bucharest, oil storage at Giurgiu, railroad targets at Turnu-Severin, a bridge at Piatra and marshalling yards at Arad and Timisoara.

 By the end of the raids on 19 August 1944, infrastructure was heavily damaged.
 While Romania's oil production was not knocked out, only a fraction of its products could be transported to Germany.

 German raids

 Following King Michael's 23 August coup, the Luftwaffe retaliated from 24 to 26 August, until their bases just north of the city in Otopeni and Băneasa were bombed by the USAAF on 26 August.
 In the aftermath of the bombardments, many buildings in Bucharest were destroyed or damaged, and 30 airplanes of the Royal Romanian Air Force were destroyed on the ground.